Join us for an adventure in flavor!

 • Quality Oil: Do not skimp on the extra virgin olive oil.
 A high-quality extra virgin olive oil can really enhance the flavor.

 • Mash to Your Liking: Some like it chunky, some like it smooth.
 Mash the fava beans to the consistency that you prefer.
-You can even leave a few whole for a lovely contrast in texture.

 • Taste and Adjust: Always taste your Ful Medames before serving.
 Sometimes a last-minute pinch of salt or a dash of lemon juice is all you need to make the flavors pop.